andersource/andersource.github.io/_posts/2019-08-25-fun-with-matrix-exponentiation.markdown

 turning from zero to non-zero), we multiply, element-wise, the two vectors that were multiplied (with a dot product) to produce said element.
 Any non-zero node in the resulting vector can be used as the previous node in the context of the path.
 * Conversely, if we're just interested in path existence, and not length or recovery, we can "take bigger steps": instead of multiplying the original matrix by itself every iteration, we can take higher powers.
-This could potentially make the calculation even fast for tools that optimize matrix exponentiation.
+This could potentially make the calculation even faster for tools that optimize matrix exponentiation.

 Next we'll examine two problems where matrix exponentiation, as a tool for all-to-all BFS, could be useful.